Khaled-Mahmmoud/MyCompetitiveProgramming/String/KMP Problems/A _ Messenger.md

 The second line contains the descriptions of m parts of string s in the format " li- ci" (1 ≤ li ≤ 1 000 000) — the length of the i-th part and the corresponding lowercase English letter.

+**Output**

-Output : Print a single integer — the number of occurrences of s in t.
+Print a single integer — the number of occurrences of s in t.

 ```cpp
 vector<int> getprefix(string pat)